 Hyperthyroidism is a much less common disorder with estimates being 0.4-2%.
 Symptoms for hyperthyroidism include tachycardia, anxiety, weight loss and heat sensitivity.

-Thyroid testing available at Perpetual Wellbeing Naturopath and Nutritionist Graceville and Brisbane CBD clinics.If you would like to get any testing done, please take a read of our test pricing guide and book an appointment online.
+The thyroid function test available at Perpetual Wellbeing Naturopath and Nutritionist Graceville and Brisbane CBD clinics.If you would like to get any testing done, please take a read of our test pricing guide and book an appointment online.

 (Information from Nutripath Integrative Pathology Services)